-Our board members provide sharp and perceptive guidance and are involved in daily aspects of our operations, both in the States and in Myanmar
+Our board members provide sharp and perceptive guidance and are involved in daily aspects of our operations, both in the States and in Myanmar.

-David Peters - President of the Board
+Anna Pool - President of Board

 Anna joins the board after giving years of support as a donor and volunteer.
 Her business background includes experience as the vice president and board level of a medium-sized alternative health care facility, and as the former director of organizational consulting for Lore International Institute (now a Korn Ferry company).
 Anna has facilitated leadership and organizational development, executive education, and executive coaching across a broad range of industries.
 She is the author of the Bronze Telly Award winning video series, Effective People Skills, and the co-author of Lore’s 360 Assessment of Collaborative Tendencies.
 She holds a Master’s degree in organizational development from the Fielding Institute in Santa Barbara, CA and has completed a two-year certification with The Gestalt Institute of the Berkshires.